Last Updated on

 The common chaffinch (fringilla coelebs) is omnivorous.
 It eats fruits, grains, small lizards, and seeds during the summer months, but during winter it mainly eats berries.

 Chaffinches may sometimes visit garden feeders, but being somewhat shy birds, they will rarely feed openly on hanging feeders.
 They mainly forage for seeds from the ground (e.g., sunflower seeds) and trunks of trees.
 They will also sometimes eat insects, particularly when their natural food sources are scarce.
-Some of their favorite seeds are bluebell, bird’s-foot trefoil, thistle, juniper berries, hawthorn berries, and sweet vernal cress.
+Some of their favourite seeds are bluebell, bird’s-foot trefoil, thistle, juniper berries, hawthorn berries, and sweet vernal cress.

 Where Do Chaffinches Live?